Aviation Safety Policy? More than Just Empty Words...

 Less Is More for Aviation Safety Policies

-When writing your airline or airport's safety policy, be genuine and to the point.
+When writing your SMS' safety policy, be genuine and to the point.
 The truth is that most users will only glance through the high points.
 This is why bullet points and white-space are important for your end-users.

 When you start adding sweet sounding, idealistic phrases to the safety policy, your users are going to roll up their eyes and think, "here is another batch of bull from management."

 Remember, there are many important elements to a safety policy.
-There is no room for fluff else your readers will no bother to read it.
+There is no room for fluff else your readers will not bother to read it.

 Safety Policies Don't Have to Be Perfect the First Time

-Most already have a safety policy.
-It is possible that your airline or airport's safety policy was:
+Most aviation service providers already have a safety policy.
+It is possible that your SMS' safety policy was:

 - Copied directly from an online resource;

 - Created by a safety consultant (who probably copied from #1);